May 26th, 2021

 When a couple has decided to get a divorce, they have begun a long and emotionally charged process.
 Pre-divorce therapy is utilized to help those involved balance mental, physical, and relational health.
 During pre-divorce therapy, the therapist guides the couple through basic communication skills and problem-solving skills to ease the process of divorce.
 The therapist helps assist couples in other therapeutic interventions before and at the beginning of legal proceedings.

 Life during and after divorce is a challenging transitional time for everyone involved.
-Long legal proceedings can hold many uncertainties of what the future holds.
+Long legal proceedings can hold many uncertainties about what the future holds.
 Post-divorce is done through the modalities of individual and family therapy.
 This helps those involved work through the stages of divorce.

 The five stages in emotionally processing a divorce: denial, anger, bargaining, depression, and acceptance.
-It is important to remember that all individuals of the family structure go through these stages, and often at differing times.
+It is important to remember that all individuals in the family structure go through these stages, and often at differing times.

 A therapist specializing in divorce, marriage, and family therapy can offer a space for families or individuals to process these stages and create healthy coping skills.
 This process is not meant to be facilitated alone; creating and leaning on a support system is imperative to growth and change.
-Strong support systems depend on those that show consistent encouragement and accountability, such as friends, family, specialized support groups, and professional divorce therapists.
+Strong support systems depend on those who show consistent encouragement and accountability, such as friends, family, specialized support groups, and professional divorce therapists.

 The ending of a marriage or partnership can create emotional challenges that are hard to navigate on your own.
 Divorce often affects the people involved in many ways, including mental, physical, and financial.
 Therapy after divorce can be done in different modalities such as couple, individual, and family.
 Throughout the therapeutic process, individuals can learn how to understand their situation and their emotional response.